mharbaugh0/training-project-cont/README.md

         ![Remote Explorer Dev Container](readme-images/devEnv2.png)

     4. Now you can edit the files from within the container!
 To view the docker logs while in the container, navigate to the remote explorer tab and right-click the container.
 Select the "Show Container Log" option.
-Then the container will be displayed in the terminal tab!
+    The container will then be displayed in the terminal tab!

         ![Show Container Log](readme-images/containerLog1.png)

         ![Container Log](readme-images/containerLog2.png)

+    5. To access the database container, repeat step 3 for the training-project-db-1 container.
+You will need to go into this container so you can access the contents of the database being used for the app.
+    You can use this following command in the terminal of the container to access the database (use the values created in your .env) :

+        ```
+        mysql -u[MYSQL_USER] -p[MYSQL_PASSWORD] [MYSQL_DATABASE]
+        ```

 ## Features

 ### Landing Page